 In Year 11 all students have a personal focused interview in the Autumn Term, an action plan is put in place and a follow up interview planned for the Spring Term.
 In September each year we also hold our annual Careers Information Evening for Year 11 students and their parents/carers.
 Representatives from local colleges, work-based training providers and members of the Learning Skills Council always attend the event.

-Remote Careers Guidance during school closure
+Remote Careers Guidance during periods of school closure

 We anticipate that there will be many concerns regarding what happens next with post-16 progression for our Year 11 students.
 Therefore, during the COVID-19 outbreak it is business as usual at the academy and we will be providing a comprehensive remote Careers Guidance service to students to ensure they are fully prepared for the next steps in their education.